St. Catharines & Area Aquarium Society!

 The St. Catharines & Area Aquarium Society is a charter member of the Canadian Association of Aquarium Clubs, Inc (CAOAC - www.caoac.ca).
 The St. Catharines & Area Aquarium Society is also a member of the Federation of American Aquarium Societies (FAAS – www.faas.info).

-Following the presentation, there is an “intermission” during which time everyone mingles and discusses their aquariums.
+SOCIAL: There is always an “intermission” during which time everyone mingles and discusses their aquariums.
+Coffee and snacks are always available.
 Whether you’re interested in a species of fish, having trouble with algae or wanting to set up your first tank, someone will be able to help.
 Our club consists of some of the friendliest people you’ll meet; we’re always willing to help each other out.
-In addition, we have a snack bar stocked with some delicious treats and a wide array of beverages.

-Lastly, we have our monthly auction.
-Here, you are able to bid on or enter your own healthy aquatic creatures, plants and functioning aquariums and supplies.
+Auction: Here, you are able to bid on or enter your own healthy aquatic creatures, plants and functioning aquariums and supplies.
 The fish and plants in our auction far exceed the quality and selection you can find in stores.
 70% of the profit goes to the seller and the club keeps the other 30%to help pay the bills.
 Find out more information and forms for the auction by clicking here The auction is one of the highlights of the meetings for many people because you are able to find great deals on reliable aquatics and equipment.
-As you collect your earnings, you'll be able to say hello to Roman, the club's treasurer.

 Come on out and see what you think.
 If you enjoy yourself (which we know you will), get a membership for you and your family for the year.
 It's less than the cost of seeing a movie and much more enjoyable!
 In addition, membership comes with access to our monthly newsletter, the "SCAT", which features articles by hobbyists, information about upcoming events in the hobby and information about our sponsors.
 Find out more about becoming a member by clicking here